antonkw/antonkw.github.io/_posts/2025-04-21-recursive-ctes-under-the-hood.md

 I discovered that approaching the "recursion problem" through SQL-related implementations is a non-obvious but straightforward way to build a mental model around it.

 In this post, I'll cover:
 - Quick Apache Calcite set-up (won't be part of the post, but the linked repo has all the code) to parse recursive queries
 - Studying relational nodes that represent recursion in logical plans, examining what contracts they provide and how they decorate fixed points

 Note 1.
 I am not going to make full cycle and compile a query back to some dialect.
 Main focus is to show how relational nodes represent recursion.

 Note 2.
-If you like to work on problems like this (tweaking logical plans, crafting custom SQL dialects, etc.), you might be interesting in globally remote [Senior/Staff Backend Engineer - Query Compiler](https://jobs.narrative.io/open-positions/backend-engineer-query-compiler/) job opening.
+If you like to work on problems like this (tweaking logical plans, crafting custom SQL dialects, etc.), you might be interested in globally remote [Senior/Staff Backend Engineer - Query Compiler](https://jobs.narrative.io/open-positions/backend-engineer-query-compiler/) job opening at Narrative I/O. Feel free to reach me out in case of questions.

 # Parsing step
 I'll use [Apache Calcite](https://calcite.apache.org/) to parse and transform the query.
 You don't need to know the configuration details, but all code is available in the project if you want to download and run it yourself.

 ```scala